Russia Attacks Ukraine: As It's Happening - The Moscow Times

-Russian President Vladimir Putin has launched a full-scale invasion of Ukraine, forcing residents to flee for their lives and leaving dozens dead.
+Russian President Vladimir Putin has launched a full-scale invasion of Ukraine, forcing residents to flee for their lives and leaving hundreds dead.

 Follow the latest news as it happens (follow the news in Russian here):